Fr0sT-Brutal/awesome-pascal/README.md

 * [Delphi.gitignore](https://github.com/github/gitignore). .gitignore templates for Delphi.
 There is also one for Lazarus.

 * [DelphiSettingManager](https://github.com/Arvur/DelphiSettingManager).
 Multiple IDE profiles for Delphi (up to XE6).
 Allows to install multiple versions of the same component or different component sets for different projects.

+* [Delphinus](https://github.com/Memnarch/Delphinus).
+New Packagemanager which runs on Delphi XE and newer and uses Github as a Backend to Provide the packages.

 ## License